What is allergic rhinitis?

 - Draining fluid from the middle ear (tympanotomy or myringotomy) or inserting tubes to help the ears drain (tympanostomy).
 This is sometimes done in children who have allergic rhinitis and ear infections.
 To learn more about these surgeries, see the topic Ear Infections.

-If medicines can't control your allergic rhinitis, you may think about having allergy shots (immunotherapy).
+If medicines can't control your allergic rhinitis, you may think about having immunotherapy in the form of allergy shots or sublingual tablets.
 Allergy shots are small doses of allergens that your doctor injects under your skin.
-This helps your body "get used to" the allergen, so you may have fewer or less severe symptoms.
+With sublingual immunotherapy, you dissolve a tablet under your tongue daily.
+Each tablet has a small amount of allergen in it.
+These treatments help your body "get used to" the allergen, so your body reacts less to it over time.

 For help deciding whether to get allergy shots, see:

 Because allergic rhinitis can't be cured and may be frustrating to treat, people may try alternative treatment methods, such as homeopathy.
 But most of these treatments either have not been studied or have not been proved to work.
 Such treatments may be expensive.
 And some can be dangerous to your health.

 Talk to your doctor if you are thinking about trying a complementary or alternative therapy or if you want to know about new treatments that are being studied for allergic rhinitis.